2024 Haneda Airport runway collision: Investigation

 The Japan Transport Safety Board is the lead agency for the investigation.
 The French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) announced on Twitter that they will be cooperating with Airbus during the investigation.
 It also added that it would send a team to Japan to investigate the accident, as part of their protocol for accidents involving an Airbus aircraft.
 UK investigators from the A350 engine manufacturer Rolls-Royce also planned to join them.
 The Transportation Safety Board of Canada, along with technical advisers from the Dash 8's manufacturer De Havilland Canada and engine manufacturer Pratt & Whitney Canada, announced they would also be taking part in the investigation.
 The United States' National Transportation Safety Board (NTSB) will also provide assistance in the investigation.

 On 3 January, the MLIT released the transcript of air traffic control communication, covering the last 4 minutes and 27 seconds before the crash.
 It showed that prior to the accident, air traffic controllers cleared the JAL aircraft to land on runway 34R, while the Coast Guard aircraft was instructed to hold short of the runway at a holding point on taxiway C5.
 NHK, however, citing a source within the Coast Guard, reported that the pilot of the Coast Guard plane claimed to have received clearance to take off.
 Air traffic controllers later told MLIT officials that they had not noticed the Coast Guard plane moving onto the runway, adding that they were preoccupied with assisting other aircraft.
-An MLIT official said that the pilot of the Coast Guard aircraft may not have heard the air traffic control tower authorizing the JAL aircraft for landing as at the time, his radio could have been set on the same frequency as that of ground control.
+An MLIT official said that the pilot of the Coast Guard aircraft may not have heard the air traffic control tower authorizing the JAL aircraft to land as his radio could have been set to ground control.
 Another MLIT official also said that the Coast Guard was not informed of measures introduced by a government task force to prevent airport runway incursions following similar accidents in 2007.
 Japanese police were reportedly investigating possible professional negligence, including fatigue and staffing levels, that may have caused the accident.